 In Richard Atkinson & Richard Schiffrin’s Multi-Store Model of Memory (1968), attention is the means of transferring information from the sensory stores to short-term memory.

-Attribution Bias: a systematic way of behaving when making attributions which leads to mistakes in explaining both your own behaviour and the behaviour of others.
+Attribution Bias: a distortion in perception or judgement about the causes of our own or other people’s behaviour.
+The attributions people make are not always accurate due to these cognitive biases., leading to mistakes in explaining both your own behaviour and the behaviour of others.

 Atypical Anti-Psychotic Medication: is a group of anti-psychotic drugs used to treat psychiatric conditions.
 Some atypical anti-psychotics, such as clozapine, are used in the treatment of Schizophrenia.
 Others are used to deal with such conditions as Mania and psychotic agitation.